 Located beside Kennard Hall

-Two locations: walkway leading to Student Center near the Bulldog statue, and the end of the east promenade walkway between Towers Residence Hall and Parking Lot R
+Four locations: walkway leading to the Student Center near the Bulldog statue; end of east promenade walkway near Towers Residence Hall and Athletic fields; side of McKelding Gym near Tubman Hall; area between Henry Bldg/Lot F and JE Proctor/Lot G

 - Solar Synthesis charging port units - Outdoor solar-powered USB charging stations next to benches